Everything You Need to Know About Buying and Selling Websites

 That’s $180,000 PROFIT in only twelve months from only ONE website which only cost me about $300 to make (with outsourcing)!

 This isn’t some sort of pipe, dream folks.
-I’m living proof that it can happen because is has happened.
+I’m living proof that buying and selling websites is a viable way to make money.

 This is the reality of owning an eCommerce business and this is what I have done over and over again.
 In fact, I didn’t just build one website per year, I built about 3/month.
 And they all didn’t make $6,000 in monthly profit, some made upwards less and some made way more...